StatNLP/ada4asr/README.md

-# Aligned Data Augmentation for Sequence-to-Sequence ASR
+# On-the-Fly Aligned Data Augmentation for Sequence-to-Sequence ASR

 To be updated soon...